6 Lifestyle Strategies to Balance Your Hormones Naturally

 Plastic wraps and toys, food packaging and personal care products can all contain chemicals known as endrocrine disruptors.
 These endocrine disruptors can increase the production of certain hormones, and decrease the production of others.
 Some of these chemicals, like BPA found in canned foods and plastic bottles, can mimic hormones, tricking your body into thinking it’s the real deal.

 • Using less plastic is an effective way to reduce your exposure to endocrine disruptors.
-And it’s great for the planet too, so stop using plastic bottles, straws, bags and containers and choose eco-friendly alternatives instead.
+And it’s great for the planet too, so stop using plastic bottles, straws, bags and containers whenever you can and choose eco-friendly alternatives instead.

 What helps you to balance your hormones naturally?